MichaelDimmitt/ElixirAutocompleteBugOnMacComputer/README.md

 In the shell that opens type:
 `iex> ElixirAutocompleteBugOnMacComputer.hello<tab>`

-Now you should see your module of the project and the functions for hello.
+Now you should see your module of the project and the functions for hello not showing in numerical order!
-Basically all the commands described and the output are shown in this screenshot:
+See the screenshot below:

 ![example](/terminal_example.png)